geotrellis/geotrellis-landsat-emr-demo/README.md

 You can view the progress of this process by browsing to `Resource Manager` > `Application Manager` from the AWS console cluster detail page.

 This step will take some time to complete, especially if you factor in the time it takes to allocate and bootstrap a spot-priced cluster.
-So there is a `wait-for-step` target that will poll the EMR API very 60s and terminate when the step has finished.
+So there is a `wait` target that will poll the EMR API very 60s and terminate when the step has finished.

 ### Terminate Cluster